swamidasslab/xenopict/DESIGN.md

 - Ensures global consistency across all molecules
 - Maintains 2D coordinate consistency throughout alignment process

-## Planned Architecture (Declarative API)
+## Declarative API

 ### Overview
-The declarative API will allow users to specify molecular layouts using a JSON-like syntax, inspired by VEGA's approach to data visualization.
+The declarative API allows users to specify molecular layouts and markings using a JSON-like syntax, inspired by VEGA's approach to data visualization.

 ### Schema Design
 The declarative API uses a simple, focused schema that prioritizes the core functionality of molecule visualization: